-Any pupil who threatens, assaults, batters or abuses another pupil shall be subject to appropriate disciplinary action, including suspension or expulsion.1
+Any pupil who threatens, assaults, batters or abuses another pupil shall be subject to appropriate disciplinary action, including Level IV or Level V disciplinary action (i.e. suspension, referral for Administrative Hearing or Placement Committee process, or expulsion).1

 Students may also be subject to prosecution or juvenile justice interventions for assault, threats, or other abusive conduct.